 A quick guide to the legal requirements and other information about poultry, eggs, and their products.

 While the requirements for poultry and eggs are not all the same, these general requirements apply to both:

 - poultry farmers and egg producers must comply with the Animal Products Act 1999

-- primary processors must comply with the Animal Products Act 1999 and Food Act 2014
+- primary processors must operate under the Animal Products Act 1999

 All finished products intended for human consumption must also comply with Parts 1 and 2.2.1 of the Australia New Zealand Food Standards Code.

 Find out about the requirements for producing petfood:

 Operating under the Food Act

 The Food Act 2014 came into force on 1 March 2016.
 The Act applies to all new food businesses that started from that date.